Last reviewed 26 May 2020

-The Government issued stay at home guidance for households where a household member meets the possible case definition, and this should be adhered to along with restricted movement.
+The Government guidance to stay at home where a member of a household meets the possible case definition should be adhered to.

 Staff who meet the possible COVID-19 case definition will need to stay at home but can work remotely if well enough to do so.

 Testing in England and Scotland had previously been limited to those with symptoms who are key workers and their families, hospital patients, care home residents, over-65s and those who need to leave home to go to work.